-If a child is subject to a referral to a multi-panel such as MARAC, MAGPAN or CHANNEL the school will contribute to such the school will contribute to such arrangements
+If a child is subject to a referral to a multi-panel such as MARAC or CHANNEL the school will contribute to the discussion as expected through multi-agency working arrangements.

-The use of 'Reasonable force' in schools and other Education settings.
+26 The use of 'Reasonable force' in schools and other Education settings.

-There are circumstances when it is appropriate for staff of Much Marcle Primary to use reasonable force to safeguard children and young people.
+There are circumstances when it is appropriate for staff of name setting use reasonable force to safeguard children and young people.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.